-If a student accumulates a total of two U (unsatisfactory) grades in courses numbered either NURS 690, 681, 682, 683, 698 or 699 the student will be placed on provisional status.
+If a student accumulates a total of two U (unsatisfactory) grades in courses with S/U grading, the student will be placed on provisional status.
 If three U (unsatisfactory) grades are reported for any of these courses, the student will be dismissed from the program and Graduate School.